 Chair: Appointed by the Dean from membership

 Members: Faculty appointed by the Dean

-Work Load: As needed.

 Functions: The Faculty Recruitment Committee is responsible for advertising, screening, and scheduling interviews with applicants for vacant faculty positions.
 The Committee makes recommendations to the Division Chair based on their assessment of the applicants with appropriate input from division faculty, the University Associate Vice President for Academic Affairs, and the Associate Dean of the College.
-There is one Committee for each College division.
+There is one

+Committee for each College division.